willstocks/SCSS-Everywhere/README.md

 #### SCSS Find usage and slowness

-When we include SCSS files to fshow usages, IntelliSense can be slow.
+When we include SCSS files to show usages, IntelliSense can be slow.
 This is `false` by default.
-To enable (you've been warned) this set this setting to true ands restart (required):
+To enable (you've been warned) set this setting to true and restart (required):

 ```
   "html-css-class-completion.enableScssFindUsage": true,